Ministry of Foreign Affairs of the Czech Republic

 Skip to menu

-The national security policy is comprised of five basic areas:
+The state's security policy consists of five basic components:

-The Security Strategy of the Czech Republic divides the security interests according to their importance into three categories: vital, strategic, and other important interests.
+The security strategy distinguishes the interests of the Czech Republic according to the degree of importance into three categories: vital, strategic and other important.

 Countering Terrorism